agsb/f2u/README.md

 Using inner (address) interpreter as dispatcher for code to reference (twigs), and for code to execute (leafs).

-the common instructions of _call and ret_ are used only when is absolutely need.
+The common instructions of _call and ret_ are used only when is absolutely need.

 UPDATE: 16/11/2022 changed to ATMEGA328, for more Flash (32 kb), SRAM (2 kb) and EEPROM (1kb) memory.